nairsatish/SoftwareTutorials/README.md

   1.Add question about changing input current in first simulation and seeing how input resistance is a constant.

-  2.Get rid of piecewise function question for FI curve.
-Just have them think about it.

-  3.Find neuron default values for nodes of ranvier and myelinated sheaths.

-  4.Should node of ranvier values be same as axon?

 B2:
   1. add the graph ofindividual segments' voltage in again, and limit the x-axis and title it Transience in Voltage(takes some time) Take that from: